 3.9 For all schemes, the central case scheme assessments will be required to adopt the latest NTEM (DfT planning dataset) forecasts and this approach will, if appropriate, be supplemented with locally specific land use change figures set out in Local Plans.
+It should be noted that the latest guidance and NTEM are utilised to ensure that post pandemic impacts are taken into account as far as reasonably possible.
 Alternative options for scheme specifics, e.g. growth opportunities outside Local Plan allocations, may be considered through sensitivity testing.
 3.10 Schemes judged to offer less than "High" VFM with a BCR of less than 2:1 will not normally be funded, unless wider appraisal evidence provides a compelling case that investment is required to unlock a barrier to growth, deliver wider economic benefits, environmental and or social/distributional impacts.
 Such compelling circumstances could include where a scheme clearly addresses strategic national or local objectives, specifically those defined in the Greater Cambridge City Deal, but also potentially in the Cambridgeshire and Peterborough Devolution Deal, the Local Transport Plan, the Local Plan and/or the OxCam Arc Spatial Framework.
 In determining this process, a formal options selection process will be carried out using the most up to date appraisal guidance e.g. Green Book (as set out in 2.9, Figure 4 and 3.17).
 3.11 Where this evidence forms the basis for investment, the scheme SRO will be required to justify the investment through provision of an evidence base and a proportionate quantitative analysis of benefits not included in the central benefit-cost analysis, and to demonstrate how these help deliver the policy objectives, to enable a comparative assessment of the economic case and comparison of the value for money with other schemes in the programme.
 3.12 Investment decisions must be based on high quality data and analysis.
 The scheme SRO should ensure quality analysis in line with the approach set out by the HMT Aqua Book 24 .
 In particular, the scheme SRO should ensure that a proportionate amount of effort goes into analytical projects, that confidence has been provided that the output is fit-for-purpose and that uncertainty and risks associated with the analysis have been quantified (where appropriate) and actively managed.
 3.13 In addition, all proposals must take equalities impacts into account and the Public Sector Equality Duty (PSED) requires that public sector bodies have due regard to equality of opportunity for persons with protected characteristics, eliminating discrimination and fostering good relations between protected groups and others.
 3.14 Projects outside the GCP transport infrastructure programme are managed as individual projects, in line with the NLGAF (as above at section 1.13), with governance arrangements made as appropriate to individual projects based on the cost, risk and importance of the scheme to GCP objectives.
+3.15 An independent advisor, under the direction of the relevant senior officer, will be appointed to quality assure the work and provide external advice.
+The role includes providing advice to the scheme SRO, project team and Executive Board and managing the review and authorisation of individual scheme assessments of the schemes going forward.
+Advice on the requirements for proportionate assessment for individual schemes will be provided at the outset and will inform the need for subsequent reviews.
+This role will be particularly important if a scheme is controversial or is based on an innovative approach, and will ensure there is no conflict of interest and that scheme assessments are independently scrutinised.s